When the weather heats up it can be hard to sleep.

 - Moving air / fans: Air moving across the body is a very effective way of helping the body dissipate heat.
 This can be achieved with use of fans, either ceiling or electric fans, if there is no breeze.
 For many people, use of a fan during sleep is enough to help sleeping in the heat during all but the hottest nights.

-- Air conditioning: Being able to cool air in the bedroom, with an air conditioner, in to a comfortable range for sleep is a great way to manage sleeping in the heat.
-But, not everyone has access to air conditioning, and air conditioning also reduces humidity so can increase other symptoms such as nasal congestion for some people.
+- Air conditioning: Being able to cool air in the bedroom, with an air conditioner, can help with sleep.
+But, not everyone has access to air conditioning, and air conditioning also reduces humidity so can increase other symptoms such as nasal congestion.
+There are also significant climate implications from use of air conditioning as it consumes a lot of electricity, and not everyone has access to stable electricity supply during extreme heat waves.

 - Go somewhere else: If sleep is vitally important to you or your health and you can’t manage your sleeping environment using air conditioning, consider going to stay with a friend or even book in to a hotel during extreme heatwaves.
 This is particularly important for those with medical conditions such as respiratory or heart problems who are at increased risk during heatwaves.